 Preserve what's precious

-Bylvay is a Novel, Potent, Selective IBAT Inhibitor
+Bylvay Is a Novel, Potent, Selective IBAT Inhibitor

 Bylvay blocks intestinal